Sample Resignation Letter for Job Promotion (With Guide)

 Give appropriate time notice

 At most workplaces and organizations, a resignation will require notice of two weeks or more to aid your employer in getting a replacement and give you ample time to complete your ongoing project.
-Hence, in your resignation letter, you should always include the letter’s date and the date of resigning.
+Hence, in your resignation letter, you should always include the letter’s date and the date of resignation.

 Use formal business letter format